Helping Children Through Chronic Illness

 What a heart-breaking situation for your daughter -- and for you.

 Naturally, your little girl is angry.
 First, she's in pain, and that makes anyone miserable, frustrated, and ready to lash out.
 Second, she can't do the things she wants to do, that most children can take for granted.
 Third, her whole life is medical-ized and this illness dominates her life.
 Finally, she feels different from other kids, just at an age when children get so worried about being accepted.
 This would be a lot for anyone to handle, let alone an 11 year old.

-- Are the doctors aware that you think it causes mood swings?
+- Are the doctors aware that you think the medication causes mood swings?
 This seems like something that needs to be addressed.
 At the very least, you

 So, how to help your daughter deal emotionally with her illness?

 1. Let her cry and scream.
 It IS unfair.
 She has every right to be upset.
 When she lashes out, stay with her and empathize with how upset she is.
 Of course don't let her hurt you, but stay as kind and calm as you can and keep an emotional bridge with your soothing voice.
 If you accept her rage, she will go under it to her grief, for the life she has lost and will never have.
 That grief is huge because the loss is huge.
 I know it is hard to see your child grieve and rage, and part of you just wants your happy girl back.
 But before she can adjust, she has to accept this situation, and that means grieving.
 So when she's upset, your job is to accept her feelings and empathize about how mad -- and how sad-- she is.